-- Small UAV: It means a UAV that is not a large UAV or a micro UAV, that is with take-off weight between 100 grams and 150 kilograms.
+- Small UAV: It means a UAV that is not a large UAV or a micro UAV, with a take-off weight between 100 grams and 150 kilograms.

 - Micro UAV: It means a UAV with a total weight of 100 grams or less.

 You must declare your drone at customs if you wish to enter Guatemala with it.
 Additionally, you may need to register it.

 The weight and features of the vehicle determine whether registration is required.
 You can quickly determine whether your drone is required to be registered by using the form on the Dirección General de Aeronáutica Civil’s website (DGAC) drone model selector.
 There, you can conduct a manufacturer- and model-specific search.

 If your drone does not require registration, you will see the message “El drone seleccionado NO necesita registro” or “The selected drone does not require registration.”
 You may print it and present it to the tax and customs authorities if necessary.

 On the other hand, if your drone requires registration, the message “El drone seleccionado SI necesita registro” or “The selected drone DOES need registration” will appear.

 To begin the registration process, you must complete a form and have your signature notarized.
 Additionally, this document details the requirements for drones purchased outside Guatemala.
 You may submit your documents to the Registro Aeronáutico Nacional, 9 Avenida 14-75 Zona 13 Aeropuerto Internacional La Aurora, Ciudad de Guatemala.

 The drone is assigned an identification number similar to UAV-TG-XXX following a successful inspection.
 These final three digits must be visible in the lower portion of the left-wing or on both visible sides if the device lacks a fixed wing.
 In both cases, a metal badge containing the following information must be attached to the inside or outside of the drone: model, series, owner, and identification.

 Further information for drone pilots in Guatemala